Time-Invariant Feedback Strategies Do Not Increase Capacity of AGN Channels Driven by Stable and Certain Unstable Autoregressive Noise: Characterizations of FTFI and FTwFI Capacity of AGN Channels

-\begin{remark} {\bf Facts 1-3} imply that certain fundamental issues need to be accounted for in the asymptotic analysis, when optimal time-invariant channel input strategies are desired to induce asymptotic stationarity of the channel output process, or asymptotic stationarity of the joint input and output process. \end{remark}
+\CDC{ \begin{remark} {\bf Facts 1-3} state that certain fundamental technical issues need to be accounted for in the asymptotic analysis of entropy rates and of the average power in \cite{liu-han2017,liu-han2019,gattami2019,li-elia2019}, even if the noise $V^n$ is stable, stationary, etc. to ensure optimal time-invariant channel input strategies induce asymptotic stationarity of the channel input process, and asymptotic stationarity of the output process (for stable noise). \end{remark} }